About the Author

 Education: I began my education in a proverbial two-room schoolhouse, with one room for grades 1-3 and the other for grades 4-6.
 I got a BA in Mathematics and Philosophy at the University of Michigan and an MA and PhD in Philosophy at UCLA.

 Academic Career: I began my career as an academic gypsy.
 I taught briefly at Cal State, Los Angeles, at Pacific Lutheran University, and at the University of Cincinnati.
-I have been teaching at Wright State University in Dayton, Ohio, since 1983.
+I taught at Wright State University in Dayton, Ohio, starting in 1983.
+I retired 38 1/2 years later, at the end of 2021.
+I have since been granted emeritus status.
+Although I no longer give classroom lectures, I continue to teach, both in the writing I do and in podcast interviews.

 Intellectual Evolution: In graduate school and shortly thereafter, my research interests were like those of most philosophers.
 I was interested in "pure philosophy"—that is, in topics that are traditionally dealt with in philosophy and that are of interest primarily to professional philosophers.
 My doctoral dissertation was on phenomenalism, and my first publication was "Russell's Construction of Space from Perspectives."
 Since then, I have lost interest in "pure philosophy."
 Instead, my research can best be described as hybrid: I am interested in topics that lie on the border between philosophy and something else.